Apollo1840/Machine-Learning-Tech/README.md

 # 0. Machine Learning Handbook
-Basically, there is three category of machine learning.
+Basically, there are three categories of machine learning.

 * Supervised learning
 * Unsupervised learning